 The main medical room is located in The Prep School house next to the Reception area.
 In the Pre-Prep pupils are treated in the school office.

-A defibrillator is located outside Medical Room beside pigeon hole.
+A defibrillator is located outside the prep's Medical Room beside the staff pigeon holes.